Arborvitae/Geoshape/docs/find.rst

 **Browsing Maps**
 ------------------

-The *Maps* page lets you browse data that has been uploaded to this GeoNode.
+The *Maps* page lets you browse data that has been uploaded to Te Urewera Geoshape.
 From the *Maps* page, you can see how many times a map has been viewed and it's average user rating.
 You can also *Download* the layers for the map, view the map, or go to a the map detail page for more information.

 	.. figure:: img/en_mapspage.png